-At the Global Corporate Culture Day on the 21st of October 2021, we review and develop corporate culture as a set of well-defined attitudes, values, beliefs, goals, with particular characteristics to create a gratifying working environment for all stakeholders.
+At the Global Corporate Culture Day on the 20th of October 2022, we review and develop corporate culture as well-defined attitudes, values, beliefs, goals, with particular characteristics to create a gratifying working environment for all stakeholders.

 The seminar’s theme is MATED Leadership; Metrics, Accountability, Transparency, Ethics, Diversity.
 How can the board and management consider the corporate concerns and provide recommendations and reflections to address the MATED challenges?

-After each session, the ethics and integrity initiative will forge new internal alliances across the organisation.
-The revised understanding of ethics and integrity issues will foster pacts between, e.g. HR department on new whistle-blower actions, anti-bribery, corruption, and third-party risk management.
+After each session, the ethics and integrity initiative will forge new internal alliances.
+The revised understanding of ethics and integrity issues will foster pacts, e.g. HR department on recent whistle-blower actions, anti-bribery, corruption, and third-party risk management.
 The aftermath of the workshop is to address any cynicism on the revised ethics and integrity issues head-on by expanding its scope throughout the organisation.

 Opportunities for implementing individual integrity and business ethics principles are not optional.
 We conduct the training, seminars and implementation so that ALL employees are aware and pledge that;